hugoeditor/hugocms/backend/help/system/cron.en.md

 If the **build** is paused, scheduled releases do not go live — the review queue points this out.
 If the **improver** is paused, the “to improve” list is not processed.

+## Automatic commit after publishing (Pro)

+If the source directory is a Git repository, the cron build can create a commit automatically after applying due releases.
+Enable it in the **project settings** under “Automatic commit”; the message (pre-filled with a sensible suggestion) lives there too, and the date is appended to it.
+As with a manual commit, it includes all pending changes in the source directory.
+Requires a valid Pro license; if the commit fails, the build does not abort — it is only logged.

 ## The special part: automatic improvement